What happens to a life insurance policy when someone dies?

 If you have a policy, tell them

-The policy should be able to do what the person who died wanted; which is to help their loved ones financially with a lump sum payout when they’re gone.
+The policy should honour the persons wishes; which is to help their loved ones financially with a lump sum payout when they’re gone.

 That’s why, if you have a life insurance policy, it’s important to tell your family about it, and which insurer it’s with.
 Leave the policy number and policy documents somewhere they can be found, with all your other important information.